acollign/netrunner-wiki/Progress-Report,-2016-Q1-(Winter).md

 ##### Fixed several longstanding card issues

+**TODO**

+* Sundew: Saintis rewrote the existing function to trigger properly at the first click the runner spends, if that is not spent on making a run on the server Sundew is in ([#1144](https://github.com/mtgred/netrunner/pull/1144)).
+* Sneakdoor Beta
+* Chameleon
-**TODO** - Sundew _(Saintis)_ [#1144](https://github.com/mtgred/netrunner/pull/1144), Sneakdoor Beta, Chameleon, Film Critic bug that affected the Executive assets that are trashable for 2 points, visually mark ICE chosen for bypass with Femme Fatale, Apocalypse and "leave play" effects, removed flawed automation from Pawn, several 24/7 News Cycle issues.
+* Film Critic bug that affected the Executive assets that are trashable for 2 points
+* Femme Fatale: Saintis added a visually icon to ICE chosen for bypass with Femme Fatale.
+* Apocalypse and "leave play" effects
+* removed flawed automation from Pawn
+* several 24/7 News Cycle issues

 ##### New Card Implementations